-Menu option Use Settings Layer settings Opens the layer properties dialog.
+Menu option Use Layer settings Opens the layer properties dialog.
 See Section 4 and Section 5 Import layer settings Changes the appearance of the layer.
 See Section 4.8 Export layer settings Saves the layer settings to file for re-use later.
 See Section 4.8 Reload default settings file Resets the appearance of the layer.
-See Section 4.8 Save default settings file Saves the layer settings as the defaults so they will automatically be used the next time you open the Mapper.
-See Section 4.8 View active settings file Opens the current layer settings file in a text editor Share colour ramp Shares the colour ramp of the current layer (if any) with every other layer of that type in that group Share renderer Shares the renderer of the current layer (if any) with every other layer of that type in that group Use layer CS for map Sets the map coordinate system to that used by the current layer Move up Moves the current layer up one level (only available in the Layers tab) Move down Moves the current layer down one level (only available in the Layers tab) Simplify layer Simplifies the geometry of features belonging to the current layer if possible.
+See Section 4.8 Settings Save default settings file Saves the layer settings as the defaults so they will automatically be used the next time you open the Mapper.
+See Section 4.8 View active settings file Opens the current layer settings file in a text editor Share colour ramp Shares the colour ramp of the current layer (if any) with every other layer of that type in that group Share renderer Shares the renderer of the current layer (if any) with every other layer of that type in that group Use layer CS for map Sets the map coordinate system to that used by the current layer Move to top Moves the current layer to the top of the panel (only available in the Layers tab) Move to bottom Moves the current layer to the bottom of the panel (only available in the Layers tab) Simplify la ayer Simplifies the geometry of features belonging to the current layer if possible.
 See Section 2.3.3.
-Refresh contours Redraws contour lines to match up with their associated contour layer.
-See section 4.5.
+Refresh c ontours Redraws contour lines to match up with their associated contour layer.
+See Section 4.5.
 Export layer Quick access to common file export options such as ADMS SPT, Google Earth and ESRI Shape.
-See Section 5.12 Clip layer to polygons Creates a new layer containing features from the current layer clipped to polygons from another layer.
-See Section 5.13 Statistics Displays statistics about the current layer.
-See Section 5.14 Deselect layer Deselects the currently selected layer in the layer panel Remove layer Removes the selected layer from the layer panel and map view.
+See Section 6.2 Clip layer to polygons Creates a new layer containing features from the current layer clipped to polygons from another layer.
+See Section 6.3 Statistics Displays statistics about the current layer.
+See Section 5.11 Deselect layer Deselects the currently selected layer in the layer panel Remove layer Removes the selected layer from the layer panel and map view.
 This is only available for user layers.
 See Section 1.7.1.